posit-marketing/visit-diagnoses-browser/README.md

 We tap into the power of Databricks by fetching the EHR data contained in the Delta tables through ODBC.
 Creating the browser in Shiny adds a layer of versatility and interactivity to the user experience.

-Thanks to the power of [{bslib}](https://rstudio.github.io/bslib/), we can customize our Shiny app with layouts, tooltips, themes, and more.
+Thanks to the power of bslib, we can customize our Shiny app with layouts, tooltips, themes, and more.

 ## Installation/Setup